-- Yay Math's lessons are the only videos filmed in front of a live
+- Yay Math is the first-of-its kind throughout in the world, because its math lessons are filmed in front of a live

 classroom, with real student interaction.
-When you watch, you feel like
+So when you watch, you feel like

 you're right in that room, sharing in the class's fun vibe.
 For example, meet the "Mathema-CHICKEN"...

-- Get your time back.
+- You'll get your time back.
 You no longer need to painstakingly find/create content, sift through the internet ocean, or constantly vet sources.
-All the work is already done for you, at a high quality level.
+This fully packaged and finished product is already done for you, at an exemplary level.

-negative relationship towards math will be turned around.
+negative relationship towards math will be healed.
 Ever heard a

 student laughing while learning math?
 It ignites your heart.